-Be operational for at least 15 years, be legally registered within a jurisdiction and have a physwical address.
+Be operational for at least 15 years, legally registered within a jurisdiction and with a physical address.

-State-of-the-art infrastructure providing diabetes care services and education.
+Have state-of-the-art infrastructure providing diabetes care and education services.

 Provide education to multidisciplinary health professionals.

-Provide care and education focused on people with diabetes and their families.
+Provide care and education targeted at people with diabetes and their families.

 Contribute to recent research studies.

 Able to pay the applicable fee.*

 *The fee is not applicable to Government/NGO/not-for-profit institutions in low-income countries (as defined by the World Bank)